Eight people taken to hospital after ‘flu-like outbreak’ at Llangollen Eisteddfod

+Llangollen Eisteddfod visitors who were hospitalised will be discharged this morning (July 10), health officials have said.

+They said tests have shown the children have common respiratory viruses including flu, they are being treated and are recovering.

-Eight people were taken to hospital after Llangollen International Eisteddfod cancelled a concert following an "extraordinary medical incident" last night (Wednesday)
+Eight people were taken to Wrexham Maelor Hospital last night after a concert at the major music festival was cancelled following an ‘extraordinary medical incident’ being declared.

-Public Health Wales said a small group of children are being “medically assessed for mild respiratory symptoms, but they are not seriously unwell.”
+Public Health Wales said a small group of children were being “medically assessed for mild respiratory symptoms, but they are not seriously unwell.”

+In a follow-up statement this morning Dr Giri Shankar, director of health protection for Public Health Wales said: “The visitors to the Llangollen International Eisteddfod who were assessed in hospital last night will be discharged this morning.

+“Tests carried out on these children have indicated the presence of common respiratory viruses, including flu.

 The Welsh Ambulance Service was called to a number of reports of a medical incident at Llangollen International Eisteddfod.